nordic-institute/harmony-common/doc/harmony-smp_installation_guide.md

 Upon the first installation of the SMP, the system asks for the following information.

+- Port number that the SMP listens to.
+The default is `8443`;
+  - the SMP admin UI and metadata query interface run on the defined port;
+- SMP point database configuration.
+When using a local database, accept the defaults.
+  - Database host.
+The default is `localhost`.
+  - Database port.
+The default is `3306`.
+  - Database schema name.
+The default is `harmony_smp`.
+  - Database user name.
+The default is `harmony_smp`.
+  - Database password.
+There is no default.
+Leave blank to generate a random password when installing a local database.
 - `Distinguished Name` for generated self-signed content and transport certificates;
   - for example:
       ```bash
       CN=example.com, O=My Organisation, C=FI
       ```
-  - the `Distinguished Name` (`DN`) uniquely identifies an entity in an X.509 certificate \[[RFC5280](#Ref_RFC5280)\].
+  - The `Distinguished Name` (`DN`) uniquely identifies an entity in an X.509 certificate \[[RFC5280](#Ref_RFC5280)\].
 The following attribute types are commonly found in the `DN`: `CN = Common name, O = Organization name, C = Country code`.
 It's recommended to use PrintableString characters \[[PS](#Ref_PS)\] in the attribute type values;
-  - *note:* different eDelivery policy domains may have different requirements for the `Distinguished Name`.
+  - *Note:* different eDelivery policy domains may have different requirements for the `Distinguished Name`.
 If you're not sure about the requirements, please contact the domain authority of the policy domain where the SMP is registered.
-- port number that the SMP listens to.
-The default is `8443`;
-  - the SMP admin UI and metadata query interface run on the defined port;
-- do you want the SMP installation to publish information to some Service Metadata Locator (SML);
+- Do you want the SMP installation to publish information to some Service Metadata Locator (SML);
   - if yes then:
     - full URL of the SML server, including protocol and port, e.g., `https://<HOST>:8443`;
     - full URL of this SMP server as seen from public Internet, including protocol and port, e.g., `https://<HOST>:8443`;
     - public IP address of this SMP server (reachable from public Internet), e.g., `172.2.3.14`;
-- username of the administrative user - username to use to log in to administrative UI;
+- Username of the administrative user - username to use to log in to administrative UI;
-- initial password for the administrative user.
+- Initial password for the administrative user.

 See the Dynamic Discovery Configuration Guide \[[UG-DDCG](dynamic_discovery_configuration_guide.md)\] for more information about how to configure dynamic discovery.